 The set nominal current of the current input transformers are to be checked on the input/output board C-I/O-2.
 All jumpers must be set for one nominal current, i.e. respectively one jumper (X61 to X64) for each input transformer and additionally the common jumper X60.
 But: In the version with sensitive earth fault current input (input transformer T8) there is no jumper X64.

 Jumpers X71, X72 and X73 on the input/output board C-I/O-2 are used to set the bus address and must not be changed.
-The following Table lists the jumper presettings.
+The following table shows the preset jumper positions.

 Mounting location: